-Boost your body, mind, heart, spirit, and tribe in Workit Health's online addiction courses.
+Boost your body, mind, heart, spirit, and community with Workit Health’s online addiction courses.

 Wish you could address your addiction without dedicating your time to inpatient rehab or making to in-person sessions every couple days?
 Online addiction treatment is one way to do just that.
 Workit Health’s programs all include an online curriculum of courses available 24/7 from the comfort of your home.